bfreskura/raspuz/README.md

 # Projekt iz raspoznavanja uzoraka

 ## Installation
-1. Install all python packages from the `requirements.txt` file
+1. Install all python (pip) packages from the `requirements.txt` file
-2. Profit??

 ## How to acquire images
 Run `python2 imag_aq.py [-options]`.